Newtimber Media, owners of the London Bike and Triathlon Show London is committed to protecting the privacy of its customers.

-8.2 We invest in high-quality security and do our utmost to protect user privacy.
-No data transmission over the Internet can be entirely secure, and therefore we cannot guarantee the security of your personal information and/or use of the website.
+9.1 No data transmission over the Internet can be entirely secure, and therefore we cannot guarantee the security of your personal information and/or use of the website.
 Any information that you send is at your own risk and may be read by others.
 However once we have received your personal information we use strict procedures to protect the security of your personal information.

-9. Disclosing your information
+- Disclosing your information

-9.1 We may disclose your personal information if we are approached by a potential buyer of our business, if we required to do so by law or in good-faith believing such action is necessary to comply with the law.
+10.1 We may disclose your personal information if we are approached by a potential buyer of our business, if we required to do so by law or in good-faith believing such action is necessary to comply with the law.

-9.3 We never sell personal information, or pass it to third parties for marketing purposes without your permission.
+10.2 We never sell personal information, or pass it to third parties for marketing purposes without your permission.

-10. Where we store your personal information
+- Where we store your personal information

-11. Changes to this Policy
+- Changes to this Policy

-11.1 If we change our Policy, we will post the changes on this page.
+12.1 If we change our Policy, we will post the changes on this page.
 Please check the website regularly for any changes to this Policy.

-12. If you don’t feel we’re adhering to this Policy, what should you do?
+- If you don’t feel we’re adhering to this Policy, what should you do?

-12.1 If you believe that we have not adhered to this Policy, please notify us by email at [email protected] and we will try to solve the problem promptly.
+13.1 If you believe that we have not adhered to this Policy, please notify us by email at [email protected] and we will try to solve the problem promptly.

 This Policy was last updated on 4th April 2018

 The UK’s largest triathlon show welcomes top swim, cycle, run, triathlon and nutrition brands, Get great deals, take advantage of top expert coaching.
 Also - keep an eye out for special guests!

-Whether you’re on the lookout for a new bike, advice or some inspiration ahead of the 2018 season, it’s worth setting aside time to explore the London Bike Show, the UK’s largest cycling exhibition.
+Whether you’re on the lookout for a new bike, advice or some inspiration ahead of the 2019 season, it’s worth setting aside time to explore the London Bike Show, the UK’s largest cycling exhibition.